What Bash Scripting Is and Why Server Administrators Rely on It

 Expanding Your Scripts Over Time

-Start with small scripts that solve a single problem.
-Once a script works reliably, expand it with new features.
+Start with small scripts that solve a single problem well.
+Once a script works reliably in your environment, expand it with new features when the need arises.
 A log rotation script can grow to include compression, remote upload, and alerting.
 A backup script can be extended to verify backup integrity and test a restoration process.

-Keep production scripts in a dedicated directory such as /root/scripts/ and make them executable.
+Keep production scripts in a dedicated directory such as /root/scripts/ and make them executable with proper permissions.
 Document what each script does at the top of the file using comments.
-Version control your scripts with git so you can track changes and roll back if needed.
+Version control your scripts with git so you can track changes and roll back if a modification causes problems.

 Bash scripting rewards small, incremental improvements.
 Each script you write and refine builds your ability to automate more of your server management work.
 The time invested in writing and testing a script pays back every time it runs without requiring your attention.